-When an individual faces a legal charge, they may be ordered to undergo a mental health evaluation for court.
-The evaluation assesses the client’s mental state and whether they are fit to stand trial.
+When an individual faces legal charges, a court may order a mental health evaluation.
+The evaluation assesses the individual’s mental state and determines whether they are fit to stand trial.

-With the assistance of a lawyer, litigants may request the court complete an independent evaluation before proceeding with another stage of legal action.
-A court-ordered mental health evaluation is not mandatory in all cases.
-Still, it can help determine whether the case meets specific criteria before moving forward with legal action.
+With the assistance of a lawyer, litigants may request that the court order an independent evaluation before proceeding to the next stage of the legal process.
+A court-ordered mental health evaluation is not required in every case, but it can help determine whether a case meets legal criteria before moving forward with leagal action.

 Table of Contents

-1. What Is a Mental Health Evaluation for Court?
+1. What Is an Online or Remote Mental Health Evaluation for Court?

 2. The Purpose of a Court-Ordered Mental Health Evaluation